-The first year of courses in the MFA Program in Science and Natural History Filmmaking is considered "lock-step."
-These classes will provide the foundation for your historical, theoretical, and production knowledge of filmmaking generally and science and natural history production in particular.
-Most members of the first-year cohort are usually registered for the same courses.
+The first year courses in the MFA Program provide the foundation for your historical, theoretical, and production knowledge of filmmaking generally and science and natural history production in particular.

-First Year Review: At the end of the second semester each student will meet individually with the SNHF Option Coordinator to receive an assessment of his or her performance and the prospects for success in the program.
+First Year Review: At the end of the second semester of the first year each student will meet individually with the SNHF Director to receive an assessment of his or her performance and the prospects for success in the program.
 This review is based on a meeting of the first-year instructors in which they share their experiences with and opinions of the members of the first-year cohort.
-The intention is to offer each student an in-depth assessment at a critical juncture in the MFA degree process.
+The intention is to offer each student an in-depth evaluation at a critical juncture in the MFA degree process.
 If a review is heavily negative, the faculty may recommend that a student leave the Program.